mbisak/etatherm-ha-bridge/README.md

 8) allows to activate and deactivate *HOZ* (Hromadná operativní změna in Czech); I use it in Home Assistant automations to set holiday temperature when leaving home and automatic mode before arrival

 ## Limitations
-1) does not support setting of system parameters, like passwords, programs, heating maps, ...
+1) does not support setting of system parameters like passwords, programs, heating maps, ...
 2) does not allow to configure bus devices

 ## Functionality principles